 When building WordPress plugins that go beyond a few lines of code, organization, reusability, and scalability become critical.
 This is where the WordPress Plugin Boilerplate comes into play.
 It offers a standardized, object-oriented foundation for building robust, maintainable plugins.
 Whether you’re a seasoned developer or just starting out, the boilerplate can save you time, enforce best practices, and streamline your plugin development process.
+It’s also worth knowing, before committing a new project to it, how it compares to the newer PSR-4/Composer-based boilerplates that have emerged since it was first published, since the ecosystem around plugin scaffolding has moved on in some meaningful ways, and picking the wrong starting structure for a project’s actual scale is a much more expensive mistake to fix six months in than it is to get right on day one.

 What is the WordPress Plugin Boilerplate?